Is it taking you forever to really get a grip of chess? After several months or years of playing, you still SUCK.

-There are several chess books you can use to improve your playing ability.
-Some of the best are recommended below;
+There are several chess books you can study to improve your playing ability.
+Some of the best books we recommend are:

 - Fat Fritz 2

-There are also chess video courses on sites like iChess.net and chess24.com.
+There are also instructive chess video courses on sites like iChess.net and chess24.com.

 When you lose a game, it is important to take the time to analyze what went wrong and what you could have done differently.
 This can help you identify weaknesses in your play and develop a plan for improvement.